br3ndonland/br3ndonland.github.io-jekyll/pages/udacity.md

 I got to an exercise in which I had to create a break timer.
 The timer opens a YouTube video every two hours, to encourage people to take a break while working on the computer.
 I wrote the code independently, then checked the instructor's solution.

-When adding a loop to the break counter, **I came up with a more efficient way to write the program** by using a `for` loop instead of a `while` loop, reducing the required amount of code from eight lines to five. **My code demonstrated that I had learned to think independently and write code in the most efficient and Pythonic way.**
+When adding a loop to the break counter, **I came up with a more efficient way to write the program** by using a `for` loop instead of a `while` loop, reducing the required amount of code from eight lines to five. **My code demonstrated that I had learned to think independently and write code in the most efficient and <a href="https://www.python.org/dev/peps/pep-0020/" target="_blank">Pythonic</a> way.**

 My Python code: